Warthin tumour

 How is this diagnosis made?

-The diagnosis is usually made after a small sample of tissue is removed in a procedure called a biopsy or a fine needle aspiration.
-The diagnosis can also be made after the entire tumour is removed in a procedure called a resection.
-The tissue is then sent to a pathologist who examines it under a microscope.
+The diagnosis is usually made after a small tissue sample is removed in a procedure called a biopsy or a fine needle aspiration.
+It can also be made after the entire tumour is removed in a procedure called a resection.
+The tissue is then sent to a pathologist, who examines it under a microscope.

 Under the microscope, Warthin tumours have a distinct look.
 At least some of the tumour will be made up of large pink epithelial cells.
 Pathologists describe these cells as oncocytic.
 The cells connect to form two rows, which pathologists describe as bilayered.
 The tissue below these cells is filled with small round immune cells called lymphocytes.
 Because of the large number of lymphocytes, a Warthin tumour can sometimes be confused for a type of immune organ called a lymph node.
 Some Warthin tumours will have large spaces on the inside of the tumour.
 Pathologists describe these spaces as cysts.
 The cysts may be filled with fluid or tumour cells.